-- scratch striped access mode: \$DW JOB STRIPED - scratch private access mode: \$DW JOB PRIVATE client_cache=yes no Enable or disable client-side caching.
-Although many workloads can benefit from client-side caching because it can reduce the frequency and necessity of network operations, others will be negatively affected.
+- scratch striped access mode: \$DW JOB STRIPED - scratch private access mode: \$DW JOB PRIVATE client_cache=yes Enable or disable client-side caching.
+Although many workloads no can benefit from client-side caching because it can reduce the frequency and necessity of network operations, others will be negatively affected.
 In some cases (e.g., many compute nodes modifying a specific file simultaneously with this access mode) data corruption can occur.
 It is important to understand how client-side caching works before invoking this option.
-MFS=mfs For SSD protection: maximum size of any file in the access mode MFC=mfc For SSD protection: maximum number of files created in the access mode.
-For private access mode, each compute node can create up to that many files.
-Valid for type = scratch only.